I want my mum with me when I give birth, but my partner won't allow it

 The 23-year-old mum-to-be says she and her mum have a very close relationship, and she wants her support as she welcomes her first child into the world.

-“I lived just with her until I was 19 and moved out and she moved abroad to Australia,” she xplained on reddit.
+“I lived just with her until I was 19 and moved out and she moved abroad to Australia,” she explained on Reddit.

 The pregnant woman says while the home birth will be attended by two qualified midwives, she simply wants her mum there as support.